chalianwar/chalianwar.github.io/_pages/about.md

 containers.

 I hold a Ph.D. degree in Computer Science from Virginia Tech (VT).
-Before joining UMN I worked at IBM Research (2018 to 2022).
+Before joining UMN, I worked at IBM Research (2018 to 2022).
 In my earlier years (2009 to 2013), I worked as a tools developer on various open source projects (GNU GDB, Embedded Linux, and BusyBox) at Mentor Graphics.